electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 Based on the 80% efficiency of the drivetrain this saves 0,06059kWh back to the battery.

-If you drive 100km in city traffic and need to make 100 stops like this you save 6,05 kWh energy.
+If you drive 100km in city traffic and need to make 100 stops like this, you save 6,05 kWh energy.

 This reduces energy consumption by 6.05kWh/100km compared to a car with only friction brakes